 This may look like a daunting task, but Nishshanka believes he has the magical component to carry this out.
 What is it, you ask?
 Well, he believes that if by the time Gampaha and Kaluthara are covered, potential service providers will simply use the WorkForce platform to advertise their skills.
 Essentially this could mean that Nishshanka and his team would not need to go to each and every village across the country, but rather, let the popularity of WorkForce speak for itself.

-If you’re interesting in giving getting your work done through WorkForce, then you can sign and and post your job here.
+If you’re interested in giving getting your work done through WorkForce, then you can sign and post your job here.